evgenski1111/Autosomal-DNA-Converter/README.md

 they are not part of raw download format.
 Converting Geno 2.0 to anything will not have build positions, but just a format change.
 ```

+## Change Log
+Version 1.4:
+- Support for plink and eigenstrat.

+Version 1.3:
+- Support for extremely large files.
+Fixed Out of memory issue.

+Version 1.2:
+- Basic support for Geno 2.0 conversion to another format.
+Since Geno 2.0 does not have any build positions, the output format will also not have any build positions.

+Version 1.1:
+- Auto-detects input file.
+Supports ftdna, 23andme, ancestry and decodeme.
+Also supports compressed .gz files.

+Version 1.0:
+- Converts FTDNA Autosomal DNA (FamilyFinder) raw download file format to 23andMe format.